Skip to main content

 A simplified way to connect to Redis.
 This helper loads the configuration and adds shutdown hooks.

-import { getRedisClient, getRedisClientSync } from '@adaptivestone/framework/helpers/redis/redisConnection.ts';
+import { getRedisClient, getRedisClientSync } from '@adaptivestone/framework/helpers/redis/redisConnection.js';

 const redisClient = await getRedisClient();